cxxyao2/Deploy-to-Azure-Demo/README.md

 ﻿# learning500
 ## there are 3 branchs
-under connectionstring branch, a feature is deployed
+under app-configuration-vars branch, a feature is deployed